811 Peter’s Pursuit Most Accorded With God’s Will

 2 From God’s words, Peter not only achieved a true understanding of himself, but from the things expressed in God’s words—God’s righteous disposition, what He has and is, God’s will for His work, His demands of mankind—from these words he came to know God completely.
 He came to know God’s disposition, and His essence; he came to know and understand what God has and is, as well as God’s loveliness and God’s demands for man.
 Peter went through hundreds of trials, but did not suffer in vain.
 He not only came to understand himself from the words and the work of God, but he also came to know God.

-3 In God’s utterances, Peter particularly focused on God’s requirements of mankind within His words.
+3 Peter particularly focused on God’s requirements of mankind within His words.
 In whichever aspects man should satisfy God to be in line with God’s will, Peter was able to put forth great effort in these aspects and achieve full clarity; this was extremely beneficial with regard to his own entry.
-No matter what God spoke of, as long as those words could become his life, Peter was able to carve them into his heart to ponder and appreciate them frequently.
-After hearing the words of Jesus, he was able to take them to heart, which shows that he was especially focused on God’s words, and he truly achieved results in the end.
-That is, he was able to freely put the words of God into practice, accurately practice the truth and be in line with God’s will, act entirely in accordance with God’s intention, and give up his own personal opinions and imaginations.
+No matter what God spoke of, as long as those words could become his life and they were the truth, Peter was able to carve them into his heart to ponder and appreciate them frequently.
+After hearing the words of Jesus, he was able to take them to heart, which shows that he was especially focused on God’s words.
+In the end, he was able to freely put the words of God into practice, accurately practice the truth and be in line with God’s will, act entirely in accordance with God’s intention, and give up his own personal opinions and imaginations.
 In this way, Peter entered into the reality of God’s words.

-Adapted from “How to Take the Path of Peter” in Records of Christ’s Talks
+Adapted from “How to Walk the Path of Peter” in The Discourses of Christ of the Last Days